MToelke/Co2-Transparency-in-ONE-Record/1R_GoodPractice_CO2_transparency.md

 Option 3: create a new measured value totalLoadedWeight; most accurate, but also available?

+ - the total looaded weight is only needed if the operator does not supply CO2 data on a shipment/piece level directly.
+Otherwise it should be the total weight of all shipments (without eqipment) or a anverage payload % + a max. payload capacity of the vehicle.

 ## payloadDistance LO

 The ***payloadDistance*** LO describes the relevant factor for the climateImpact calculation on a truck.

-### Data field: payloadDistanceResult (value)
+### Data field: payloadDistanceResult (value) better: Transport Activity

 The payloadDistanceResult is a most relevant parameter for the estimation of the climate impact of this transportMovement.
 It is usually calculated by multiplying the weight and the distance of the transportMovement.
 Possible units are kilogram-kilometre ("kgkm"), tonne-kilometre ("tkm"), kilometre-tonne ("kmt") and "ton-mile", which is in the US: 1 ton-mile * ( 0.907185 t / short ton) * ( 1.609344 km / mile ) = 1.460 tkm.
+For handling and transhipment activities tonnes (t).

+- this would not be needed on a transport movement level if it is supplied on a shipment/piece level

 ### ISOTransparencyLevel (int)

 This parameter shows the level of parameters to be included.

 TBD here, e.g. is there a level including the deadhead legs?
 Etc.

+Not sure what you mean with the ISO transparency level In case the carrier does not submit CO2 data, the carrier should share an average empty run rate (% of empty km of total km) and an average utilization rate (% of total loaded weight to max. payload of vehicle)

 ### FuelConsumptionParameter